macartan/macartan.github.io/_pages/about.md

-I am the director of the <a href="https://www.wzb.eu/en/research/political-economy-of-development/institutions-and-political-inequality">Institutions and Political Inequality group</a> at the <a href="https://wzb.eu/en">WZB Berlin Social Science Center/a> and honrary professor of social sciences at Humboldt University.
+I am the director of the <a href="https://www.wzb.eu/en/research/political-economy-of-development/institutions-and-political-inequality">Institutions and Political Inequality group</a> at the <a href="https://wzb.eu/en">WZB Berlin Social Science Center</a> and honorary professor of social sciences at Humboldt University.

 More about me <a href="https://macartan.github.io/about/">here</a>